 Light pollution is the brightening of the night sky from artificial light.

-Artificial light can be lights from our homes, street lights, lights from schools, sporting parks etc.
+Artificial light can be lights from our homes, businesses, schools, sports grounds, streetlights and illuminated signs.

 Too much light pollution can:

-- disrupt the normal breeding and migration patterns of nocturnal animals
+- disrupt the breeding and migration patterns of nocturnal animals

-- restrict observatories ability to see and research the night sky.
+- restrict the ability of observatories to see and research the night sky.

-How can I help protect the night sky?
+How you can help protect the night sky?

-- read the Dark Sky Planning Guideline for practical advice on how to minimise light pollution in your home
+- Read the Dark Sky Planning Guideline (PDF, 5.3 MB) for advice on how to minimise light pollution in your home.

-- watch our video series of leading experts talk about the impacts of light pollution on the environment and human health.
+- Watch our video series to hear leading experts talk about the impacts of light pollution on the environment and human health.